epochpic/epochpic.github.io/content/tutorial/Input_deck_qed.md

-The basic input deck has now been considered fully but it is possible for an end user to add new blocks to the input deck As a result, a version of the code which you have obtained from a source other than the Warwick GitLab server may include other input deck blocks.
+The basic input deck has now been considered fully but it is possible for an end user to add new blocks to the input deck As a result, a version of the code which you have obtained from a source other than the GitHub server may include other input deck blocks.
 These should be described in additional documentation provided with the version of the code that you have.